Do you know there are a variety of chickens that lay colored eggs? The colors of eggs may be blue, green, purple, pink, brown, or chocolate.

 There are 9 colors of the chicken breed in the French standard: cuckoo, golden cuckoo, birchen, black, black copper, black-tailed buff, wheaten, white, and Colombian.

-Black copper (it is black with copper feathers on the neck) and cuckoo (it has barred feathers, which gives it a black and white speckled appearance) are the most common breeds.
+Black copper (black with copper feathers on the neck) and cuckoo (barred feathers, which give it a black and white speckled appearance) are the most common breeds.
 Other colors like blue, copper, blue, and splash also exist, but you will not see them often.

-This breed of chicken lays around 150–200 dark brown eggs per year.
+This breed of chicken lays around 150–200 dark brown eggs annually.
 It depends upon the variety of the breed.
-Marans are historically a dual-purpose bird; they are popular because they not only produce dark eggs, but also have table qualities.
+Marans are historically a dual-purpose bird; they are popular because they produce dark eggs and have table qualities.

 4. Penedesenca Chicken

-This breed of chicken has Spanish origins and originated in the region of Catalonia.
+This breed of chicken has Spanish origins and originated in Catalonia.
 This breed lays dark eggs.
-In 1932, near Vilafranca del Penedès, the backyard chicken keepers used selective breeding to produce this breed.
+In 1932, near Vilafranca del Penedès, backyard chicken keepers used selective breeding to produce this breed.

 This is not a large chicken.
 This breed of chicken usually has a small size, which helps them to stay cool.
-Penedesencas chickens are usually found in hotter climates.
-Penedesenca roosters have a weight of around 5 to 6 pounds, and the hens weigh about 4.5 pounds.
+Penedesencas chickens are typically found in hotter climates.
+Penedesenca roosters weigh around 5 to 6 pounds, and the hens weigh about 4.5 pounds.

 These beautiful Spanish Penedesenca breeds of chicken lay very dark brown eggs.
 These eggs are so unique that they become one’s favorites.